swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ## Proposed solution

 After consideration this proposal puts forward a single simple syntax for inclusion: `"""long strings"""`.
-This has the advantage that it is well supported by the syntax highlighters on github and existing editors and is a relatively minor change to the Swift Lexer.
+This has the advantage that it is well supported by the syntax highlighters on GitHub and existing editors and is a relatively minor change to the Swift Lexer.
 Interpolation would work as before.

 ### Long strings